matteocontrini/blog/content/posts/2022-08-25-aspnet-core-authentication-schemes.md

 **ASP.NET Core** has support for both **authentication** and **authorization**.
 However, in my opinion the official documentation on the topic is sometimes a bit confusing or lacking, especially if you don't want to use Identity, don't have a UI, or don't like/want the opinionated authentication schemes that are included with the framework.

 This article is an **introduction on how to use custom authentication schemes** to build a simple Web API application with authentication.
-You would use this approach if you wanted to implement, for example, session tokens-based authentication for your API.
+You would use this approach if you wanted to implement, for example, session token-based authentication for your API.

 ## Authentication vs authorization